falcosecurity/falco-website/content/en/docs/rules/controlling-rules.md

 ## Rule Tags {#tags}

-As of 0.6.0, rules have an optional set of _tags_ that are used to categorize the ruleset into groups of related rules.
+As of 0.6.0, rules have an optional set of {{< glossary_tooltip text="tags" term_id="tags" >}} that are used to categorize the ruleset into groups of related rules.
 Here's an example:

 ```yaml
 - rule: File Open by Privileged Container